 This is one of the biggest reasons I fell in love with using Logic Pro in the first place, and I’m not alone in having many other reasons as well.
-I’ll show you how to do some beginner customization and synth-building below, and if you’re interested to dive even deeper into this incredible DAW, head over to Soundfly’s mentored online course now!
+I’ll show you how to do some beginner customization and synth-building below, and if you’re interested to dive even deeper into this incredible DAW, head over to Soundfly’s premium online course now!

 Customizing Logic’s Synths

 Logic offers some incredible synths, but some of the others in here most of us will never end up using in our music.
 Yet users have the ability to make slight or large, noticeable or subtle adjustments to Logic’s synths through a variety of ways and approaches.